dapper-labs-talent/cc_ekanshkatihar_BackendAPI/INSTRUCTIONS.md

 2. Port 8989 and 5492 should be available.

 # Start the services
-1. Go to secure-jwt-api folder
+1. Go to root of the project
 2. docker-compose up --build

 #Auth headers